Spetses: History

 The island of Spetses, located in the Mediterranean Sea, was first occupied during the Mesolithic Age, in around 8000 BC.
 During that period the island was connected by an isthmus to the mainland of Argolida, at the point now named Kosta.
 Pieces of flint from that time were found near the part of the island named Zogeria, containing a water source probably available since the same period.
-Other archaeological finds were located in the area of Saint Marina, the site of the first Hellenistic settlement to be found on the island, dating to the 3rd millennium BC.
-At least three natural harbours of Spetses (Saint Marina, Saint Paraskevi and Zogeria) served as a refuge for ships carrying goods to and from the Argolis Gulf during the peak of the State of Lerna (about 2300 BC).
+Other archaeological finds were located in the area of Saint Marina, the site of the first Hellenic settlement to be found on the island, dating to the 3rd millennium BC.
+At least three natural harbours of Spetses (Saint Marina, Saint Paraskevi, and Zogeria) served as a refuge for ships carrying goods to and from the Argolis Gulf during the peak of the State of Lerna (about 2300 BC).

 After the collapse of the State of Lerna, Spetses suffered a period of decline.
 Artefacts in the areas of Saint Marina and Saint Anargyroi are characteristic of the existing settlements belonging the late Mycenaean period; the 12th to 13th century BC.
 At the time of the Peloponnesian War, stone observatories were built at the sites of Prophet Elias and Zogeria.

 Mention of the island of Spetses was made both by Strabo in the 1st century BC and Pausanias in the 2nd century AD, referring to the island as Pitiousa.
 The raid by the Goths in the Eastern Roman empire caused a wave of refugees to flee to Spetses, resulting in the re-settlement of the island.
 They were concentrated in the Old Port, which became one of the three largest cities of Argolis (including Argos and Hermione).